agrafix/homepage/_posts/2017-07-02-superrecord.md

 -- ...
 ```

 Records look like this: `(#foo := "hi", #bar := 123)`.
 This is an interesting idea, especially as GHC can optimize these tuples like native `data` types thus giving similar performance as the type classes explicitly encode a read to a field by getting the n-th element from the tuple.
 The major drawback here is that it is very tedious to define new type class instances for these records as one must use code generation (e.g. TemplateHaskell) to generate instances for all the tuple combinations up to a certain size.
+For usual type classes `O(n^2)` instances would be needed (where `n` is the number of fields you would like to support), for type classes that append two records one would need `O(n^4)` instances!

 ## SuperRecord